Travelling with EUR 10,000 or more?

 Don't forget to declare it!

-All travellers entering or leaving the EU with EUR 10,000 or more in cash must declare the sum to Customs in order to comply with European Regulation (EC) No 1889/2005 in force since 15 June 2007.
+All travellers entering or leaving the EU with EUR 10,000 or more in cash must declare the total amount to Customs in order to comply with European Regulation (EC) No 2018/1672.
 This initiative is introduced for the purpose of assisting the efforts made at EU level to tackle crime and improve security by cracking down on money laundering, terrorism and criminality.

-The declaration must be completed and lodged with customs (or other competent authority) at the control point through which you enter or leave the EU by submitting the application form Za 292 E.
+The declaration must be completed and lodged to customs (or other competent authority) at the control point through which you enter or leave the EU by submitting the application form.

 What if I fail to complete the declaration or submit a false one?